GrapheneOS/hardened_malloc/README.md

 * `CONFIG_EXTENDED_SIZE_CLASSES`: `true` (default) to control whether small size class go up to 128kiB instead of the minimum requirement for avoiding memory waste of 16kiB.
 The option to extend it even further will be offered in the future when better support for larger slab allocations is added.
+See the [section on size classes](#size-classes) below for details.
-* `CONFIG_LARGE_SIZE_CLASSES`: `true` (default) to control whether large allocations use the slab allocation size class scheme instead of page size granularity (see the section on size classes below).
+* `CONFIG_LARGE_SIZE_CLASSES`: `true` (default) to control whether large allocations use the slab allocation size class scheme instead of page size granularity.
+See the [section on size classes](#size-classes) below for details.

 There will be more control over enabled features in the future along with control over fairly arbitrarily chosen values like the size of empty slab